inet-framework/inet-showcases/docs/visualizer/styling/index.md

 used.
 At `NetworkRouteVisualizer`,
 `TransportRouteVisualizer` and `MobilityVisualizer`, line color can be set also to a list of colors.
-The list of colors can be set by using the *"dark"* or *"light"* keywords or by enumerating the colors separated by commas.<br>
+The list of colors can be set by using the *"dark"* or *"light"* keywords or by enumerating the colors separated by commas.
-The `lineStyle` parameter can be set to *"solid"*, *"dotted"* or *"dashed"*.<br> Line width is represented by a number.
-The bigger the number, the thicker the line.<br> If there are multiple lines between the same nodes, the space between the lines can be changed by adjusting the `lineShift` parameter.
-The bigger the number, the larger the space between the lines.<br>
+The `lineStyle` parameter can be set to *"solid"*, *"dotted"* or *"dashed"*.
+Line width is represented by a number.
+The bigger the number, the thicker the line.
+If there are multiple lines between the same nodes, the space between the lines can be changed by adjusting the `lineShift` parameter.
+The bigger the number, the larger the space between the lines.
 We can adjust the space between the end of the of the arrow and the network node by setting the `lineContactSpacing` parameter.
 The bigger the number, the larger the space.